manticoresoftware/manticoresearch-php/docs/queryhelpers.md

 Returns suggestions for an input word (usually a misspelled word).
 Note that suggestions work only with indexes with infixing enabled (`min_infix_len`>1).
 `index` is mandatory.
-`body` is mandatory and requires present of `query` - a string with one or more words.
+`body` is mandatory and requires the presence of `query` - a string with one or more words.
-Optional settings can be passed via `options` array.
-For complete list of options check [Manticore docs] (https://manual.manticoresearch.com/Searching/Spell_correction#CALL-QSUGGEST,-CALL-SUGGEST).
+Optional settings can be passed via the `options` array.
+For a complete list of options, check [Manticore docs](https://manual.manticoresearch.com/Searching/Spell_correction#CALL-QSUGGEST,-CALL-SUGGEST).

         $params = [
             'index' => 'testrt',